Partnership between Clarion County and PA Great Outdoors to end July 31

 “By law, we have the right to see it,” Tharan said.
 “Instead we got a ‘Merry Christmas’ letter.”

-Tharan said that Jefferson County, which was already planning a decertification from PAGO, received a similar letter Tuesday morning.
+Tharan said that Jefferson County, which was already planning a decertification from PAGO, was sent a similar letter.

 “I don’t understand why they would cut out their two largest contributors,” Tharan said of PAGO’s termination with Clarion and Jefferson counties.
 PAGO also includes Cameron, Elk and Forest counties.